 Southampton Dolphins Swimming Club is a competitive junior swimming club catering for talented swimmers from 6 to 18.
-The club is run with an emphasis on achieving the highest possible competitive levels whilst maintaining a fun friendly atmosphere and great team spirit.
-Acting Head Coach Clodagh Dear is ably supported by Paul Dollery, Mehgan Thomas, Rob Young and AJ Harnett.
-GB Coach Matt Heathcock assists with Coach education, training plans and skill sessions.
+The club provides a clear pathway from swimming lessons and enables children to improve their technique under the watchful eye of experienced and qualified coaches.
+Head Coach Matt Boyd – Wallis is ably supported by Paul Dollery, Hugo Marrieros, Rob Young and AJ Harnett.

 Swimmers that have stepped up to the Club from the swim school, either on the advise of their teacher or by taking part in the Annual Club Championships, are gradually introduced to swimming longer distances each session, while sustaining fine technique.

 The nuances of racing are broken down, learnt carefully and practiced until perfect.
 The swimmer can choose to increase training sessions and build stamina in preparation for competition or they can just swim weekly, in either the junior or senior swim squads, just for fitness.
 Either way they will be classically trained and secure great stroke technique that will last a lifetime.

 Only a few disciplined swimmers have the dedication to rise to the higher levels of competition.
 For those that do, the sessions and the coaches are there ready and waiting.
 The majority will use the unique fitness that swimming training creates to springboard into their chosen sport.
 Many of our swimmers have become high competitors in diving, sailing, canoeing, water polo, synchronised swimming and triathlon events.
 At the very least, swimming through the developing years enables each DNA to reach its potential.